VinF/deer/docs/index.rst

 Welcome to DeeR's documentation!
 ==================================

-DeeR is a lightweight library to train an agent how to behave in a given environement so as to maximize a cumulative sum of rewards.
+DeeR (Deep Reinforcement) is a lightweight python library to train an agent how to behave in a given environement so as to maximize a cumulative sum of rewards.
 It is based on the original deep Q learning algorithm described in :
 Mnih, Volodymyr, et al. "Human-level control through deep reinforcement learning."
 Nature 518.7540 (2015): 529-533. (see :ref:`what-is-deer`)